reddec/trusted-cgi/docs/usage/queues.md

 By default, queues stored in a directory-based style.
 Each element of queue pipes directly from incoming requests, as well as to lambda without caching.
 It means - RAM usage is almost constant regardless of request sizes and a number of elements in a queue.

-Currently, there are no security restrictions for the queue on append time.
-All checks will be performed before lambda execution in the same way as it defined in security.
+Security restrictions (policies) checked twice: on append time and before lambda execution in the same way as it defined in security.

 Queues that bound to the lambda could be found in Overview -> Endpoint page.